US STOCKS-S&P 500 closes slightly higher as stimulus hopes lift cyclical stocks | Business

 US STOCKS-S&P 500 closes slightly higher as stimulus hopes lift cyclical stocks

-The S&P 500 edged higher on Tuesday as investors rotated into economically sensitive cyclical stocks, optimistic that Washington will deliver a new round of stimulus to sustain the U.S. economic recovery from a pandemic-induced recession.
+The S&P 500 edged higher on Tuesday, as investors rotated into economically sensitive cyclical stocks, optimistic that Washington will deliver a new round of stimulus to sustain the U.S. economic recovery from a pandemic-induced recession.
 Financial, industrial and energy stocks gave the biggest boosts to the bellwether S&P 500 and blue-chip Dow as investors pivoted back to cyclicals.
-A drop in tech shares pulled the Nasdaq lower.
+The march upward lost steam late in the session, and a drop in tech shares pulled the Nasdaq lower.

+The S&P 500 has moved into positive territory year-to-date, up 0.8%.
+The Nasdaq has gained 19% since Jan.
+1, while the Dow remains down 6%.
+The S&P 500 is now within 4% of its record closing high reached late in February.

 "Economically sensitive areas are doing very well today," said Peter Tuz, president of Chase Investment Counsel in Charlottesville, Virginia.
 "My guess is it's because of the stimulus here and in Europe and decent earnings reports from a variety of different companies."
 As new infections of COVID-19 surged in the United States, lawmakers on Capitol Hill wrestled to craft a new stimulus package with less than two weeks until the expiry of extended unemployment aid for millions of Americans.